freeu2f/freeu2f-android/CRYPTO.md

 Another possible implementation is to generate a new signing key pair in the hardware key store for each registration.
-Using this method, the attestation and authentication keys can be the same; so only one key needs to be generated.
+Using this method, the attestation and authentication keys can be the same; so only one key needs to be generated per registration (zero global keys).

 In this case the key handle can be randomly generated.
 The key store alias for the signing key the hex encoding of the concatination of: